Lilacs are to the garden what Madeleines were to Proust.

 Add them to a mixed border

-Even without the flowers, lilacs would be worth planting asthey’re hardy and easy to grow.
-After blooming, lilacs fade into the background, providing a dense backdrop of heart-shaped leaves against which later blooming shrubs such as hydrangeas and roses, and taller perennials are strikingly silhouetted.
+Even without the flowers, lilacs would be worth planting as they’re hardy and easy to grow.
+After blooming, lilacs fade into the background.
+This provides a dense backdrop of heart-shaped leaves against which later blooming shrubs.
+For instance, hydrangeas and roses, and taller perennials are strikingly silhouetted.

 Have a stunning, dense hedge